atom/flight-manual.atom.io/content/shadow-dom/sections/removing-shadow-dom-styles.md

 #### When should I migrate my theme/package?

 - If you already want to test the migration on master or Beta channel, make sure to change your `package.json` file to `"engines": { "atom": ">=1.13.0 <2.0.0" }`.
 This will prevent Atom from updating your theme or package before the user also updates Atom to version `1.13`.
-- Or you can wait until Atom `1.13` reaches __Stable__ (probably beginning of December 2016).
+- Or you can wait until Atom `1.13` reaches __Stable__.
+Check the [release notes](https://github.com/atom/atom/releases/tag/v1.13.0) and if that page doesn't show a 404, you're good to go.
 Don't worry if you're a bit late, Atom will transform the deprecated selectors automatically to avoid breaking any themes or packages.
 But users will start to see a deprecation warning in [deprecation-cop](https://github.com/atom/deprecation-cop).